• Skip to primary navigation

 Here are the sauce ingredients with substitution options or other things to call out:

-• Sugar – coconut sugar or brown sugar helps sweeten the sauce.
+• Sugar – Coconut sugar or brown sugar helps sweeten the sauce.
 I tested it with honey and it wasn’t as good as using granular sugar but could work in a pinch.

 labeled ingredients for recipe